exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 [Main page](../../README.md)

 ## Defining dialog fields

+Dialog fields are the Granite UI / Touch UI entities usually  built around at HTTP web for element (`<input>`).
+Granite UI provides a vast scope of dialog elements, such as text fields, RTEs, date pickers, path pickers, etc.

+<small>All of these are generally referred to as "widgets" in the document below, despite the fact that the Granite UI documentation would most of the time name them "components".
+This our special naming is introduced not to mix up the components as "building bricks" of a dialog with "true" AEM components that represent a Java backed _plus_ the package folder.</small>

-The plugin makes use of `@DialogField`  annotation and the set of specific annotations, such as `@TextField`, `@Checkbox`, `@DatePicker`, etc., discussed further.
-The latter are referred as widget annotations.
+The ToolKit makes use of the `@DialogField` annotation and the set of specific annotations, such as `@TextField`, `@Checkbox`, `@DatePicker`, etc., as discussed further below.
+They can be applied to either a class field or a method (methods of both class and interface are supported).

 ### DialogField

-* @DialogField
+* `@DialogField`
 * Resource type: /libs/granite/ui/components/coral/foundation/form/field
 * See spec: [Field](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/coral/foundation/form/field/index.html)

-Used for defining common properties of a field, such as the *name* attribute (specifies under which name the value will be persisted, equals to the class' field name if not specified), and also *label*, *description*, *required*, *disabled*, *wrapperClass*, *renderHidden*.
-In addition, `@DialogField` provides the possibility to order fields inside the dialog container by specifying *ranking* value.
+Used for defining common properties of a dialog field, such as the *name* attribute (specifies under which name the value will be persisted, equals to the class' field name if not specified), and *label*, *description*, *required*, *disabled*, *wrapperClass*, and *renderHidden*.
+In addition, `@DialogField` makes it possible to order fields inside the dialog container by specifying a *ranking* value.

-Typically `@DialogField` is used in pair with one of widget annotations e.g. `@TextField`.
+Typically, `@DialogField` is used in a pair with a widget annotations (e.g. `@TextField`).

 ```java
 @Dialog